By Trüpp’s Compliance Team

 PPP Loan Forgiveness

-Borrowers may be eligible for PPP loan forgiveness equal to the amount spent for eligible expenses during the eight-week period following the origination date of the loan and prior to the end of the covered loan period, June 30, 2020.
-The amount of loan forgiveness is reduced if there is a reduction in employees or wages as of June 30, 2020.
+Borrowers may be eligible for PPP loan forgiveness equal to the amount spent on eligible expenses.
+The period for which expenses may be applied to qualify for loan forgiveness was extended by the Paycheck Protection Program Flexibility Act (PPPFA) from eight to twenty-four weeks following the origination date of the loan and prior to the end of the covered loan period.
+The amount of loan forgiveness is reduced if there is a reduction in employees or wages as of December 31, 2020.
+Borrowers can also avoid loan forgiveness reductions if they document the inability to rehire a previously terminated individual and a subsequent inability to hire a similarly qualified individual.
+The PPPFA also introduced an exception that allows borrowers to document their reduced business activity as a result of compliance with federal requirements or guidance related to COVID-19.

 Economic Injury Disaster Relief Emergency Grant